-Attorney General Ellison issues a statement regarding the State’s lawsuit against the Minnesota School of Business (“MSB”) and Globe University (“Globe”)
+Information regarding the Attorney General’s lawsuit against the Minnesota School of Business (“MSB”) and Globe University (“Globe”)

-The Minnesota Attorney General has issued a statement to provide information to affected students and the public regarding the State’s lawsuit against the Minnesota School of Business (“MSB”) and Globe University (“Globe”).
+The Minnesota Attorney General remains committed to pursuing relief for students harmed by fraud and illegal lending by the Minnesota School of Business (“MSB”) and Globe University (“Globe”).
 “Students who were harmed by fraud or other unlawful activity by MSB and Globe can be confident that this Office will continue to hold these schools accountable and do whatever it can to enforce Minnesota law and obtain full relief for victims,” Attorney General Keith Ellison said.

 The following includes background information about the lawsuit, an update on the lawsuit’s status, and other information for students who may be affected.